Alphexus/lossless-string-compression/README.md

 # Lossless String Compression
-### A simple way to compress strings at no cost using Python.
+### A simple way to compress strings using Python.

 #### Demo